robstave/Meowcards/cards/go/go-qz2-a.md

 Which feature best represents Go's approach to API design?

-A) Extensive use of operator overloading
+- A. Extensive use of operator overloading
-B) Composition over inheritance
+- B. Composition over inheritance
-C) Dependency injection frameworks
+- C. Dependency injection frameworks
-D) Runtime reflection for all operations
+- D. Runtime reflection for all operations

 ### Back

-**B) Composition over inheritance**
+**B. Composition over inheritance**

 Go deliberately omits inheritance in favor of composition through embedded types and interfaces, leading to simpler, more flexible code that avoids deep class hierarchies and the "diamond problem" of multiple inheritance.